ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 This allows a reasoner to raise the unsatisfiable alarm when an instance of `E-coli K antigen value specification`  `has specified value` 'K17a'.

 One can potentially leave the `has specified value` axiom out, in which case validation enforcement would need to occur outside the OWL reasoning context.

+Note that in the past OBI used/tried [`categorical measurement datum`](http://purl.obolibrary.org/obo/OBI_0000938){:target="_blank"} for enumerating categorical choices, with a [`has category label`](http://purl.obolibrary.org/obo/OBI_0000999){:target="_blank"} object property that linked to a set or class of permissible terms (as shown in OBI's existing `handedness value specification` example).
+This class and relation is being discouraged in favour of the categorical value specification approach.

 ## Ordinal